fuzziqersoftware/sharedstructures/README.md

 ### Mapping types

 Hash tables have a number of unimplemented convenience features; for example, the bucket count cannot be changed without rebuilding the entire table manually.
-For sharing mappings/dictionaries, usually you should use a prefix tree instead.
+For sharing mappings/dictionaries, most use cases should use a prefix tree instead.

 The following C++ code opens a prefix tree object, creating it if it doesn't exist: